ppau/ppau-graphics/README.md

 Replacement tags are specified in `auth_tag.txt` (authoriser) and `print_tag.txt` (printer).

+To render all sane variants and formats simultaneously, run `renderall.py` instead.

 ## Examples

 To render the artworks as PNGs rather than PDF, we'd use the following: